Your Information and Your Rights

 Sharing of electronic support records:

-Your support plan and/or details about your support are kept within your project, our local electronic systems (such as Quarriers SharePoint, Charity Log, and Evolution systems etc.) enables your record to be shared with organisations directly involved in your support such as:
+Your support plan and/or details about your support are kept within your service.
+Our local electronic systems (such as Quarriers SharePoint, Charity Log, and Evolution systems etc.) enable your record to be shared with organisations directly involved in your support such as:

-You have the right to ask your project not to share your information or restrict access to your information.
-This will mean that the information that the information recorded by the project can only be shared with the local authority.
+You have the right to ask your service not to share your information or restrict access to your information.
+This will mean that the information recorded by the project can only be shared with the local authority.

-You can also reinstate your consent at any time by giving your permission to override your previous objection, this will stored in your support plan.
+You can also reinstate your consent at any time by giving your permission to override your previous objection.
+This will be stored in your support plan.

 Your right of access to your records: